Analyzing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 Risk and Volatility

-Power Assets has a beta of 0.47, suggesting that its stock price is 53% less volatile than the S&P 500.
-Comparatively, Nuvve has a beta of 2.07, suggesting that its stock price is 107% more volatile than the S&P 500.
+Nuvve has a beta of 2.07, meaning that its share price is 107% more volatile than the S&P 500.
+Comparatively, Power Assets has a beta of 0.47, meaning that its share price is 53% less volatile than the S&P 500.

 Earnings & Valuation

-This table compares Power Assets and Nuvve’s gross revenue, earnings per share and valuation.
+This table compares Nuvve and Power Assets’ revenue, earnings per share and valuation.

 |Gross Revenue